 The bed has been painstakingly restored to its former glory, having been altered once in 1868 by the 3rd Marquess of Bute.
 The original design, as shown in Chippendale’s Director, includes an intricately carved mahogany frame covered in 130yrds of the finest damask silk from Genoa.
 The three tier mattress has a horse hair base, and wool middle, with the finest Danzig feathers as the soft top layer.

 A team painstakingly recreated the covered silk effect of the carved wood dome canopy and headboard as stipulated in the original design.
 This expensive alternative to painted wood involves stretching and carefully working silk into every corner of the intricately carved pinewood structure, which is then glued securely in place.

-After two years of hard work, spearheaded by the Trust, this splendid and unique bed can now be seen as it would have first appeared when it arrived in Ayrshire in 1759.
+After two years of hard work, spearheaded by The Dumfries House Trust, this splendid and unique bed can now be seen as it would have first appeared when it arrived in Ayrshire in 1759.

 Chippendale’s exceptional large and richly carved chimney overmantle, gilt in burnished gold, with carpet-pile panel and mirrored glass cost £17 at the time, and was his first collaborative work with Thomas Moore of Moorfields, who provided the rare inset English knotted-pile carpet panel (known as Savonnerie).